asapdotid/wsl-config/README.md

 or

-you can add in composer.json on root Laravel project
+You can add in composer.json on root Laravel project

 ``` bash
 "scripts": {